LLM Intellectual Property Law / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You are interested in substantive intellectual property law at national and international levels
+- Attain substantive intellectual property law at national and international levels.

-- You want to develop your skills in critical analysis, reasoning and debate
+- Develop your skills in critical analysis, reasoning and debate.

-- You want professional training for a career in intellectual property and patents
+- Receive professional training for a career in intellectual property and patents.

 UK/EU students (per annum): £9,500